Lufthansa Flight 181: Mogadishu

 On the morning of 17 October at daybreak, around 04:34 CET, the Landshut made an unannounced textbook landing on the main runway at Mogadishu International Airport.
 The Somali government had initially refused the plane permission to land but relented when the jet airliner appeared in Somali airspace, fearing for the passengers' lives.
 The chief hijacker, Mahmoud (Akache), told co-pilot Vietor that he was very impressed by Vietor's flying skills and that he was free to disembark and flee since the crippled plane was in no state to fly elsewhere.
 Vietor, however, chose to stay on board with the 87 passengers and three remaining crew members.

 After the twin‐engine aircraft was parked in front of the main airport terminal, it was surrounded at a distance by armed Somali troops.
 Schumann's corpse, which had been stored in a coat closet on board the flight throughout the final leg of the journey, was dumped via the aircraft's right rear door onto the tarmac and whisked away in an ambulance.
 During the day, the hijackers asked for food and medication, which were sent after the Somali government gave its permission; a Somali request that the hijackers release the women and children in exchange for the supplies was rejected.
 The hijackers set a 16:00 CET deadline for the Red Army Faction (RAF) prisoners to be released, threatening to blow up the aircraft.
-The hijackers poured duty-free perfume and spirits over the hostages, telling them it would make them burn better, in preparation for the destruction of the aircraft, which ultimately did not occur.
+Subsequently, the hijackers prepared to detonate the aircraft by planting plastic explosives in the cabin.
+They tied up the hostages using nylon tights taken from female passengers and poured duty-free perfume and spirits over them, telling them it would make them burn better in the planned explosion, which ultimately did not happen.
 The hijackers were then told that the West German government had agreed to release the RAF prisoners and that their transfer to Mogadishu would take several more hours, but this was a ruse.
 The hijackers agreed to extend the deadline to 02:30 CET the following morning (18 October).
 Mahmoud, now in high spirits, projected himself as the victor as the hijackers untied the hostages.
 Unbeknownst to them, however, the West German counter-terrorism unit GSG 9 was preparing to storm the Lufthansa aircraft and bring the dramatic hijacking to a decisive end.